Frequently asked questions

 The degree of breast density varies between individuals and changes over time – it generally decreases with age.

-A study from BreastScreen Norway found that only about 5% of participating women had extremely dense breast tissue.
+A study from BreastScreen Norway found that only about 5% of participating women were assessed to be in the category of having extremely dense breasts.

 Is it recommended to participate in BreastScreen Norway after breast reconstruction with autologous tissue?